 Other NFC wallet passes

-Apart from credit and debit cards, shoppers can also keep other digital passes in their wallet app, such as loyalty cards, vouchers, and tickets.
+Apart from credit and debit cards, shoppers can also keep other digital passes in their mobile wallet, such as loyalty cards, vouchers, and tickets.
 You can create your own NFC-enabled pass and tie this in with your loyalty program.
 When the shopper has your pass, you can then accept it when the shopper makes an in-store payment.
 See NFC-enabled passes for more information.

 Before you begin